Darcyddx/Active-Vision/Documentation/Sprint1/Agile Planning Document(template).md

 ## 2. Sprint Backlog

+(We will use this function directly from GitHub repo -> Projects -> Team planning -> Backlog)

+Examples:

 List structured and clear tasks associated with sprint goals:

 | Task ID | Description                                                  | Assigned Member | Estimation (Hours/Points) | Deadline   | Status      |